Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_cicd_gitlab/README.md

 **Step 0.
 Prepare for local development**:

-- Create new feature branch from `dev` (or any other development branch) and pull new feature branch locally.
-- In a *bash* session run the following command.
-This command instructs git to disregard local modifications to any `item-config.json` file.
+- In a `bash` shell run the following command.
+Replace `feat/feat_1` with your feature branch name and `dev` with you main development branch name.
+This commands creates a new feature branch locally from `dev` (or the specified branch).
+It then instructs git to disregard local modifications to any new or existing `item-config.json` file.
 The purpose of this is to prevent the `objectId`s in the `dev` branch from being replaced by the `objectId`s from the developer workspace during a commit.
-For more information see the [Fabric Items and Source Control](#fabric-items-and-source-control) section.
+For more information see the [Source Control Mechanisms for Fabric Items](#source-control-mechanism-for-fabric-items) section.

     ```sh
-    git update-index --assume-unchanged $(git ls-files | grep "item-config.json" | tr '\n' ' ')
+    .\new_branch.sh feat/feat_1 dev
     ```

 > Note: this approach will also work if no Fabric assets are present on your branch, but you will still need a folder for storing Fabric items definitions later.